Developer-Samuel/Laravel-PDF-Generator/README.md

      - `php artisan key:generate`
      - `npm install`

+3. **Install wkhtmltopdf (required for PDF generation)**:
+   - Install wkhtmltopdf on your system.
+You can download it from www.wkhtmltopdf.org/downloads.
+   - After installation, configure the ['pdf']['binary'] in config/snappy.php to the installation path of wkhtmltopdf

-3. The project is now ready to use.
+4. The project is now ready to use.

 ## License